ARCLabUNO/arclabwebsite/content/post/2025-07-25-baylee-defense/index.md

 date: 2025-07-25
 ---

-Congratulations to [Baylee Allen-Flores](https://arcorrectionslab.org/author/baylee-allen-flores/), has successfully defended her dissertation, *What about those we left behind?
+Congratulations to [Baylee Allen-Flores](https://arcorrectionslab.org/author/baylee-allen-flores/), who successfully defended her dissertation, *What about those we left behind?
 The unintended consequences of decarceration for those still incarcerated*, on July 25th.

 This fall, Baylee will start her first semester as an Assistant Professor in the [Criminology Department](https://las.depaul.edu/academics/criminology/about/Pages/default.aspx) at DePaul University.